Telephone numbers in New Zealand: History

-Subscriber toll dialling (the historical codes)
+Subscriber toll dialling

-Subscriber toll dialling (STD) was introduced to the New Zealand telephone network in the mid-to-late 1970s, following the installation of NEC crossbar-based toll exchanges capable of performing number translation.
+Subscriber toll dialling (STD) was introduced in New Zealand in the mid-to-late 1970s, allowing subscribers to dial long-distance calls without operator assistance.
 The first exchange to implement STD was Upper Hutt on 9 April 1976.
-Callers on STD-equipped exchanges could dial their own toll calls to any other automatic exchange by dialling 0, followed by the STD code and then the local number.
+On STD-enabled exchanges, callers dialled 0 followed by the area (STD) code and the local number.
 Access to the operator moved to 010.
 Calls to manual exchanges continued to require operator assistance.